 - Relative All relatives may provide Life Sharing services.
 In accordance with 55 Pa.
 Code Chapter § 6500.4, a host home that is owned, rented or leased by a parent, child, stepparent, stepchild, grandparent, grandchild, brother, sister, half-brother, half-sister, aunt, uncle, niece or nephew does not need to be licensed.
 Relatives whose relationship to the participant are not specified in this list may require licensure based on the amount of care the participant requires as specified at 55 Pa.
 Code §6500.3(f)(5).
 When Life Sharing is provided by a relative to a participant who is younger than 18 years of age, this service may only be used to provide extraordinary care.
 A relative is responsible to meet the needs of a participant who is younger than 18 years of age, including the need for assistance and supervision typically required for children at various stages of growth and development.
 A relative can, however, receive payment for Life Sharing services when this support goes beyond what would be expected to be performed in the usual course of parenting, and when needed support exceeds what is typically required for a child of the same age.
 Further, the provider agency must develop a pre-service agreement with relatives that states the Life Sharing program requirements that the relative(s) must comply with to be a host family and the conditions that will result in termination of the relative(s) as a host family from the Life Sharing program. - Private home A home that is owned, rented or leased by the participant or the host family.
 Homes owned, rented or leased by a provider are not private homes.
-Homes owned, rented or leased by a provider and subsequently leased to a participant or his or her relatives are also not private homes. - Host family One or more persons with whom the participant lives in a private home.
+Homes owned, rented or leased by a provider and subsequently leased to a participant or his or her relatives are also not private homes. - Host family One or more persons with whom the participant lives in a private home, such as the participant's relative(s), legal guardian, or persons who are not related to the participant.
 The host family is responsible for, and actively involved in, providing care and support to the participant in accordance with the service plan.